-The preferred alternative proposes to extend Whiting Street, from Brush Street to Meridian Avenue, with a new signal at the T-intersection of Whiting Street and Meridian Avenue.
-The proposed typical section for the Whiting Street extension includes two 11-foot wide travel lanes in each direction, a 15-foot wide raised median, curb and gutter, and 10-foot wide sidewalks on both the north and south sides of the road.
-The eastbound approach to Meridian Avenue includes two 11-foot wide dedicated left turn lanes and one 11-foot wide dedicated right turn lane.
-The preferred alternative includes the addition of a southbound dedicated right turn lane and a northbound dedicated left turn lane.
-The preferred alternative does not propose any other improvements to Meridian Avenue.
+The preferred alternative proposes to extend East Whiting Street, from North Brush Street to North Meridian Avenue, with a new signal at the T-intersection of East Whiting Street and North Meridian Avenue.
+The proposed typical section for the East Whiting Street extension includes two 11-foot-wide travel lanes in the eastern direction, one 11-foot-wide travel lane in the western direction, a 10-foot-wide cycle track separated from the north side of the westbound travel lane by a four-foot traffic separator, curb and gutter, and 10-foot-wide sidewalks on both the north and south sides of the road.
+The eastbound approach to North Meridian Avenue includes one 11-foot-wide dedicated left turn lane and one 11-foot-wide left/right turn lane.
+The existing grassed median on North Meridian Avenue will be split to accommodate the proposed signalized intersection.
+Turn lane improvements are proposed along North Meridian Avenue at the new signalized intersection.
+The preferred alternative does not propose any other improvements to North Meridian Avenue.